When we were boys

 his life was formed here,

-imbued with what was given him:
+what was given him here:

 that staid carriage,